Are you looking to expand your medical and prescription health care coverage?

 1. Health Insurance Plans May Cover Some of Your Medical

-Even if you have Medicare, health insurance market place plans will function the same way – you’ll have a deductible, copayments or coinsurance, and an out-of-pocket maximum.
+Even if you have an Medicare policy, health insurance market place plans will function the same way – you’ll have a deductible, copayments or coinsurance, and an out-of-pocket maximum.
 Your health coverage begins after you meet your deductible.

 2. Health Insurance Plans Do Not Disqualify You from Having Medicare